Getting Started

 • Frames

 Set the number of gate sequences to be read from the camera.
+Setting zero (for 6, 7, 8, 9, 10, 11, 12-bit equivalent levels) gives the option to measure an infinite amount of time until the stop button is pressed.
 The resulting images will be displayed on the right and can be scrolled through with the scrollbar on top of the images.
 The intensity profile of any pixel can be shown in the plot on the right by clicking on it in the image (up to 10 graphs).
 One can turn the plot to log scale through the menu.

 • Gate steps

 Set the number of gates to take for each frame.
-Each gate step will be shifted away from the laser clock edge by the step size either in positive or negative direction.
+Each gate step will be shifted away from the laser clock edge by the step size either in positive direction.

 • Gate step size

 Set the step size in picoseconds.
 The step is calculated based on the provided frequency.
-This value is dictated by the phase shifting of the PLL.
-The smallest step size is in the order of 17 to 20ps.
+The smallest step size is in the order of 17 to 20ps, or 1250ps for operation at less than 10MHz.

 • Arbitrary step sizes checkbox